 Get Healthy Tips Sent to Your Phone!

 Younger people often do well with aggressive treatments.
-In elderly patients, the side effects of some medicines can outweigh their benefits.
+In older patients, the side effects of some medicines can outweigh their benefits.
 Likewise, the possibility of complications may outweigh the benefits of surgery.

-This is why geriatricians tend to decrease a patient’s medicines.
+For this reason, geriatricians often tend to decrease a patient’s medicines.
 They also look for alternatives to invasive treatments like surgeries.

 A 2017 review published in the journal Age and Aging showed similar findings.
 Older patients cared for by a geriatrician in the hospital had improved function, fewer complications, and shorter hospital stays.